 Students interested in water resources, sanitary, or environmental engineering may choose courses like solid waste management, applied hydraulics and hydrology, ground water and seepage, water and wastewater laboratory practices, properties of open channels, hazardous waste management, water quality management, and sanitary engineering problems.

 Students interested in transportation engineering may choose courses like transportation planning, airport planning and design, railway planning and design, geometric highway design, or traffic engineering and pavement design.

 Students interested in geotechnical engineering may choose courses in foundation engineering, earth slopes, and geosynthetics.

 The curriculum includes a core of social humanistic subjects to provide the student with a background essential to a proper understanding of the role of engineering in society.

-Students transferring into Civil Engineering from other departments or institutions are encouraged to do so no later than the beginning of the junior year if they wish to complete the degree requirements within two academic years.
+Students transferring into Civil and Environmental Engineering from other departments or institutions are encouraged to do so no later than the beginning of the junior year if they wish to complete the degree requirements within two academic years.

-All Civil Engineering students at NDSU are required to have a minimum cumulative grade-point average of 2.0 and have received a grade of "C" or better in Math 165, 166, 128, 259, 266; ME 221, 222, 223; and all prerequisites in sequence for these courses, before enrolling in any civil engineering courses that utilize these courses as prerequisites.
+All Civil and Environmental Engineering students at NDSU are required to have a minimum cumulative grade-point average of 2.0 and have received a grade of "C" or better in Math 165, 166, 128, 259, 266; ME 221, 222, 223; and all prerequisites in sequence for these courses, before enrolling in any civil engineering courses that utilize these courses as prerequisites.